teleportaloo/PDX-Bus/README.markdown

 ### Version 7.1 (February 2014)
 * Fix for Streetcar API changes
 * Added back 'Bookmarks at the top' setting.
-* Added Cross for canceled busses.
+* Added Cross for canceled buses.
 * Fixed refresh timer button so it doesn't flash.
 * Fixed app store link from main screen.
 * Fixed table alignment when using prompts on navigator bar in iOS7.